caretechsw/iData/README.md

 This application is using MYSQL as database and using Tomcat as HTTP web server.

 ## DataBase
-The database is using MYSQL and the tables initializer file(idata.sql) is stored within the directory of the application source code file.
+The database is using MYSQL.
+For initializing the database, you can follow below query.

 #### 1. create schema 'iData'
 #### 2. create 3 tables from MYSQL initialisation query below